Chiapa de Corzo, Chiapas: History

 Whether the Chiapa actually conquered the Zoque city or whether it had fallen before their arrival, the newcomers decided to occupy the adjacent floodplain of the Grijalva River, where the modern town is, and leave the old ruins untouched.
 By the early 16th century, this town had become a local power center called Napinaica.
 The Chiapa people were distinct from others in Chiapas in size, nudity, and fierceness which impressed the Spanish who noted it in their writings.
 These people were fiercely opposed to Spanish intrusion and were a major obstacle to the first efforts by the conquistadors to dominate.
 However, in 1528, Diego de Mazariegos succeeded in breaking this resistance by enlisting the help of neighboring peoples who were enemies of the Chiapa.
-The last Chiapa leader, named Sanguieme, tried to help his people escape the domination of the Spanish but, according to historian Jean de Vos, he was captured and burned alive in a hammock strung between two kapok trees, with a hundred of his followers hung from trees near the river.
+The last Chiapa leader, named Sanguieme, tried to help his people escape the domination of the Spanish but, according to historian Jean de Vos, he was captured and burned alive in a hammock strung between two Ceiba pentandra trees (kapoks), with a hundred of his followers hung from trees near the river.

-After the conquest, the town was refounded with the name of Villa Real de Chiapa by a large kapok tree called La Pochota as the first European city in Chiapas.
+After the conquest, the town was refounded with the name of Villa Real de Chiapa by a large Ceiba pentandra tree, called La Pochota as the first European city in Chiapas.
 However, the hot climate of the area did not entice many Spanish to stay.
 Most instead went to the northeast into the cooler mountains to found another city, today San Cristobal.
 The mountain city would be founded as Chiapa de los Españoles, while Villa Real de Chiapa would become known Chiapa de los Indios, left to the indigenous and monks there to evangelize them.
 Despite this, the city would remain one of the most important for the first 200 years of colonization.
 While it was an encomienda at first, it became a dependency of the Spanish Crown in 1552, changing its name to Pueblo de la Real Corona de Chiapa de Indios.
 The developers of the area were Dominican friars, who followed the ideals of Bartolomé de las Casas in neighboring San Cristobal.
 They worked to protect the indigenous against the abuses of the Spanish colonizers, allowing them to gain the trust of the local people and convert them to Christianity.
 They also taught the local indigenous crafts such as European pottery methods, fireworks making and rope making.
 The Dominicans also built many of the landmarks of the town such as the La Pila fountain.
 This protection and the very high percentage of indigenous population in the colonial period allowed for many indigenous names to survive to the present day.
 Along with surnames such as Grajales, Castellanos, Marino Hernández, there is Nandayapa, Tawa, Nuriulú, Nampulá and Nangusé among others.